Home

 This kind of guitar is used extensively in every popular styles of music.

-The Fender Telecaster
+The Electric Guitar Fender Telecaster

-The fender Telecaster is a dual-pickup, solid- body electric guitar made by Fender.
+The fender Telecaster is a dual-pickup, solid- body guitar made by Fender.
 It's simple, yet effective design and revolutionary sound broke ground and set trends in the fields of electric guitar manufacture and popular music.

 Introduced for national distribution as the Broadcaster in the fall of 1950, it was the first guitar of it's kind to be produced on a substantial scale.
-Its commercial production can be traced as far back as spring of 1950, when the first single- and dual-pickup Esquire models were first sold.
+Its commercial production can be traced as far back as spring of 1950, when the first single- and dual pick up Esquire models were first sold.

 From that time to the present, Telecaster has been in continuous production in one form or another, making it the world's senior solid-body guitar..